PelionIoT/nanostack-border-router/README.md

 4. Start the backhaul driver and invoke the `backhaul_driver_status_cb()` callback (performed by your code or the driver code).

-For a complete application using Nanostack Border Router, please refer to [FRDM-K64F Border Router](https://github.com/ARMmbed/k64f-border-router).
+For a complete application using Nanostack Border Router, please refer to [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router).

 #### The routing protocol RPL
 Nanostack Border Router uses [RPL](https://tools.ietf.org/html/rfc6550) as the routing protocol on the mesh network side (RF interface).
 Currently, only the `grounded/non-storing` operation mode is supported.